-Sofas have a comparatively formal design.
-They usually have a uniform back; two arm supports and is generally bigger in size.
-The sofa is the traditionally used term by home decor by professionals and interior designers.
+Sofas have a comparatively formal design that usually conveys class.
+The sofa is the traditionally used term by home decor by professionals, interior designers, and upper-class individuals.

-Couches have a comparatively informal design.
-They have a tapered back, may have one or two or no arm supports, and are usually smaller in size when compared to sofas.
-Couches with no arm supports are seldom found nowadays.
-However, it is important to keep in mind that There can be a few grey areas as to whether a specific design belongs to a sofa or a couch.
+Couches tend to have a comparatively informal design.
+They are usually designed with functionality in mind rather than style.
+However, it is important to keep in mind that there can be a few grey areas as to whether a specific design belongs to a sofa or a couch.